 The tent is a perfect igloo shape due to the architectural design of the poles.
 Instead of a simple two-pole system that creates an X at the top, there are extra poles that cross in the front and back, creating more X’s gives the tent added strength.
 The poles are made of a featherlight aluminum composite material so they are very durable and can withstand high wind.

-Bottom Line: This tent is good because of the brand name and is a very high-quality tent, but besides having a lot of mesh pockets, it doesn't have a lot of "wow" factor.
-If you don't need a lot of extras, this tent is the right choice.
+- It can be annoying to slide the poles through those mesh panels.Bottom-Line: This tent is good because of the brand name and is a very high-quality tent, but besides having a lot of mesh pockets, it doesn’t have a lot of “wow” factor.
+If you don’t need a lot of extras, this tent is the right choice.

 If you’re looking for a roomy tent, this is a perfect choice.
 With over 51 square feet of floor space, you can easily fit three people without having to sleep right on top of each other.
 The rain fly has its own pole so that you have even more room in the form of a vestibule on both sides of the tent.